Clare Gagne

 Clare Wilson Gagne (/'gægni/ GAG-nee; born February 22, 2002) is an American professional soccer player who plays as a goalkeeper for the Kansas City Current of the National Women's Soccer League (NWSL).
-After three seasons with the Brown Bears, she transferred to the North Carolina Tar Heels and helped lead the team to the 2024 national championship, ending a 12-year drought.
+She played college soccer for the Brown Bears and the North Carolina Tar Heels, helping lead the Tar Heels to the 2024 national championship.
 She was named the tournament's Most Outstanding Defensive Player.

 Early life

 Gagne grew up in Orono, Minnesota, one of four children born to Stacey Wilson and Steve Gagne.
 She attended Orono High School, where she captained the soccer team, earned all-state honors two times, and helped reach three state championship games.
-She played ECNL club soccer for Minnesota Thunder Academy.
+She played ECNL club soccer for the Minnesota Thunder Academy.
 She was ranked as the fifth-best goalkeeper of the 2020 class.

 College career

-Brown Bears

-Gagne's freshman season with the Brown Bears was cancelled to the COVID-19 pandemic in 2020.
-After sharing goalkeeping duties and making only 12 appearances (7 starts) over the next two seasons, she became Brown's primary keeper in her senior season in 2023, posting 7 clean sheets in 16 appearances (15 starts).
-Gagne and Brown won the Ivy League regular-season championship all three seasons she played there.
+After her freshman season was cancelled due to the COVID-19 pandemic in 2020, Gagne shared goalkeeping duties for the Brown Bears for the next two seasons.
+She played in 2 games in 2021, then made 10 appearances with 7 starts in 2022.
+She then became the undisputed starter in her senior year in 2023, posting 7 clean sheets in 15 starts.
+Gagne won the Ivy League regular-season championship all three seasons she played for the Bears.

-North Carolina Tar Heels

-After four years in Providence, Gagne transferred to the North Carolina Tar Heels to play as a graduate student in the 2024 season.
+After four years in Providence, Gagne transferred to the North Carolina Tar Heels as a graduate student for her final season in 2024.
 New teammate Maddie Dahlien, also from Minnesota, helped recruit her when she was in the transfer portal.
-At North Carolina, Gagne started all 27 matches and kept 13 clean sheets (third in the nation).
+She started all 27 games for the Tar Heels and kept 13 clean sheets (third in the nation).
+She was nicknamed "Air Clare" for her heroic performances.
 She made 74 saves on the season with a career-high 13 in a 4–2 loss to Florida State.
 In the NCAA tournament, she saved a penalty kick against Santa Clara in a tight 1–0 win in the second round.
-She ended up allowing only one goal in the six NCAA tournament games, shutting out Duke 3–0 in the semifinals and Wake Forest 1–0 in the final, as North Carolina won its 23rd national title and first since 2012.
+She ended up allowing only one goal in six NCAA tournament games, shutting out Duke 3–0 in the semifinals and Wake Forest 1–0 in the final, as North Carolina won its 23rd national title and first since 2012.
 She was named the tournament's Most Outstanding Defensive Player.
+TopDrawerSoccer named her to their second-team Best XI and ranked her as 23rd-best player and second-best goalkeeper in the nation.

 Club career

-Kansas City Current

-The Kansas City Current announced on January 8, 2025, that the club had signed Gagne to her first professional contract on a one-year deal.
-She joined Lorena and Laurel Ivory as the third-stringer in a brand-new goalkeeping pool.
+The Kansas City Current announced on January 8, 2025, that they had signed Gagne to her first professional contract on a one-year deal.
+She joined Brazilian starter Lorena and backup Laurel Ivory as the third-stringer in the club's new-look goalkeeping pool.
 After suffering a head injury in training, she was placed on the season-ending injury list in September.
+Kansas City won the NWSL Shield with the best record in the league.

+On January 9, 2026, Gagne re-signed with the Current on a one-year contract.